Eyelid Surgery- From the eye of the beholder…

 • TwitThis

-Posted in Acne, Anti-Aging, Dark spots (Age Spots), Fractionated Skin Resurfacing (Fraxel/Pixel), Intense Pulsed Light (IPL) Photofacial, LED Therapy, Laser Skin Resurfacing, Melasma, NonSurgical Body Sculpting, Pulsed Dye Lasers [PDL], Rosacea, Skin Tightening | Tagged | Comments closed
+Posted in Acne, Anti-Aging, Dark spots (Age Spots), Fractionated Skin Resurfacing (Fraxel/Pixel), Intense Pulsed Light (IPL) Photofacial, Laser Skin Resurfacing, LED Therapy, Melasma, NonSurgical Body Sculpting, Pulsed Dye Lasers [PDL], Rosacea, Skin Tightening | Tagged | Comments closed

 Never too rich, too thin, or too much filler in your face!